Michaelaalo/end_to_end_uk_youtube_Project/README.md

 RETURN subscriberEngRate
 ```

-## Findings
+## Analysis Summary

-### Overview
+### Objective
-In this analysis, we aimed to identify top-performing YouTube channels based on various metrics to provide insights for our marketing client.
-The key questions we addressed are as follows:
+Our goal was to identify the top-performing YouTube channels based on various metrics to provide actionable insights for our marketing client.
+The key questions we addressed are:

-1. Who are the top 10 YouTubers with the most subscribers?
+1. Who are the top 10 YouTubers with the highest subscriber counts?
-2. Which 3 channels have uploaded the most videos?
+2. Which 3 channels have the highest number of videos uploaded?
-3. Which 3 channels have the most views?
+3. Which 3 channels have the most total views?
 4. Which 3 channels have the highest average views per video?
 5. Which 3 channels have the highest views per subscriber ratio?
-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+6. Which 3 channels have the highest subscriber engagement rate per video?

-### Key Questions and Answers
+### Key Findings

-#### 1. Top 10 YouTubers with the Most Subscribers
+#### 1. Top 10 YouTubers by Subscribers
 | Rank | Channel Name          | Subscribers (M) |
 |------|-----------------------|-----------------|
 | 1    | NoCopyrightSounds     | 33.60           |